neilm-fourjs/ws_heartbeat/README.md

 * status : reply should be 'Okay'
 * exit   : stops the services and should reply 'Stopped'
 * info   : reply is a JSON string.
+* env    : dump the env to the vm log and supply it in the json response.

 **NOTE:** The 'info' request can also take a parameter of 'db' and it will attempt to connect to that database, ie: